Celebrate National Hispanic Heritage Month in Staunton

 Try Something New

-A farmer’s market and food truck favorite since 2019, Magdalena Bake is opening a brick and mortar store on West Beverley September 18, 2021.
+A farmer’s market and food truck favorite since 2019, Magdalena Bake now has a brick and mortar store on North Central Ave.
 This store specializes in pastries, cookies, wedding, birthday, and custom cakes, as well as special-ordered items.
 If you’re looking for something savory, try the empanadas.

 Los Marquez Mexican Restaurant opened less than a year ago in 2020, but it already has a stellar reputation for its authentic Mexican food, cozy atmosphere, and friendly service.
 It’s close to Gypsy Hill Park, so you can stop in after a ball game or a round of golf.
 You’ll find reasonable prices and a big menu of all your favorites in platter and combination forms.
 There’s even a vegetarian menu that has tasty dishes like fajitas stuffed with squash, mushrooms, green and yellow peppers, onions, tomatoes, beans, and guacamole.
 Wash it down with a big margarita!
 There’s even a drive-thru if you’re in a hurry.

 Gloria’s Pupuseria emphasizes authentic Salvadoran cuisine and locally sourced ingredients.
 For the past year, Gloria’s has been serving food from their popular food truck as they rebuild the restaurant after Staunton’s 2020 flooding.
 If you try only one thing from the menu, order the pupusas, tortillas packed with flavor and fillings like chicken, blended pork, vegetables and cheese.
 You can also enjoy tamales steamed in plantain leaves, fried plantains, or Salvadoran enchiladas.
 Refresh yourself with an mango and pineapple juice ensalada.